SolraBizna/shellish_parse/README.md

 ```

 The first parameter, a `&str`, is the line to parse.
 The second parameter,
-a `bool`, is whether an unrecognized escape sequence should be an error:
+a can be a `bool`, indicating whether an unrecognized escape sequence
+should be an error:

 ```rust
 let line = r#"In\mvalid"#; // note: raw string